mephas/tteICE/README.md

 To identify the potential CIF and treatment effect, we make the following assumptions.
-When the semiparametrically efficient estimation method is used, these assumptions are made conditional on covariates. \* Stale unit treatment value assumption (SUTVA).
-All individuals are independent, and there is only one version of potential outcomes associated with each treatment condition. \* Consistency.
-The potential time to events and event indicators associated with the realized treatment condition are observable. \* Randomization.
-The treatment is independent of potential outcomes, i.e., the treatment assignment is randomized. \* Random censoring.
-The potential censoring time is independent of potential event times. \* Positivity.
+When the semiparametrically efficient estimation method is used, these assumptions are made conditional on covariates.

+- Stable unit treatment value assumption (SUTVA).
+All individuals are independent, and there is only one version of potential outcomes associated with each treatment condition.
+- Consistency.
+The potential time to events and event indicators associated with the realized treatment condition are observable.
+- Randomization.
+The treatment is independent of potential outcomes, i.e., the treatment assignment is randomized.
+- Random censoring.
+The potential censoring time is independent of potential event times.
+- Positivity.
 There is a positive probability for each individual to be treated or controlled.
-There is a positive probability that the censoring time is larger than the end of study. \* Principal ignorability.
+There is a positive probability that the censoring time is larger than the end of study.
+- Principal ignorability.
 The potential time to the primary outcome event does not rely on the cross-world potential time to the intercurrent event.
 This assumption is only required for the principal stratum strategy.

 The five strategies differ in the scientific questions to answer and, therefore, incorporate intercurrent events differently.
 The treatment